CERTCC/SSVC/docs/topics/enumerating_decisions.md

 A unit of work means either remediating the vulnerability—such as applying a patch—or deploying a mitigation.
 Both remediation and mitigations often address multiple identified vulnerabilities.
-The unit of work may be different for different stakeholders.
+The unit of work may be different for different stakeholders: a supplier might be selecting individual vulnerabilities to fix, while a deployer is choosing whether or not to deploy a patch bundle that fixes multiple vulnerabilities.

 The units of work can also change as the vulnerability response progresses through a stakeholder's process.
+Coordinators might make triage decisions on individual reports, but then make publication decisions on a set of related cases at once.

 ### Aggregation of SSVC Across Units of Work